Benjamin F. Ward: Education and Musical Career

-After moving to Duke in 1980, Ward joined the just formed a cappella group, The Duke Pitchforks.
-He quickly became the musical leader of the group and became the music director in the fall of 1981.
-He also began arranging for the group.
-Arrangements by Ward include: "Georgia On My Mind" (after the King's Singers) Vince Clarke's "Only You", "A - Roving", "Clementine!", "Paper Moon", "Hurry Sundown", "Hush, Little Baby", "What Shall We Do with the Drunken Sailor", "Deck the Halls", "Short People", and "In My Room".
+Thanks to the participation of Duke graduate students who had attended Yale, the early Pitchfork repertoire included many arrangements from the Yale Songbook, including Whiffenpoofs standards like "Time After Time" and "Too Darn Hot," and even Yale's traditional school song, "Bright College Years."
+Ward soon began creating new arrangements for the group, including: "Georgia On My Mind" (after the King's Singers) Vince Clarke's "Only You", "A - Roving", "Clementine!", "Paper Moon", "Hurry Sundown", "Hush, Little Baby", "What Shall We Do with the Drunken Sailor", "Deck the Halls", "Short People", and "In My Room".